Tampa Bay Rays vs Kansas City Royals Odds, Spread, and Totals

 Rays vs Royals Betting Trends

-- The OVER is 12-10 when Tampa Bay enters a game as the road underdog.
+- The under is 16-13 when Tampa Bay plays away from home.

 Rays vs Royals Injury Reports